rllov/Let-s-Mesh-Mobile-app/Readme/Readme.md

 selected for installation.
 After the install is complete, the setup wizard downloads and installs additional components, including the Android SDK.
 Be patient, because this process might take some time, depending on your internet speed.
-When the installation completes, Android Studio starts, and you are ready to create your first project.
+When the installation completes, Android Studio starts, and you are ready to create your first project. hello

 ## Cloning From Github
 Follow this link [How to Clone Android Project from GitHub in Android Studio?](https://www.geeksforgeeks.org/how-to-clone-android-project-from-github-in-android-studio/)